mahikamaini/single_image_ped_detect/README.md

 N/A
 ### What I Accomplished
 After running the program again, I got new errors showing "NO-SOI - JPEG start marker missing".
 After consulting with Gemini, I learned it meant that the camera was stuck in JPEG (image processing) mode and that's why the live preview wasn't showing.
 From here, I concluded that it may be better to show the last photo taken on the screen rather than a live feed for simplicity purposes.
 This way, we wouldn't have to switch between JPEG and RGB565 mode and thus eliminates the possibility of the device getting stuck in either mode.

+## Monday, July 28, 2025
+### Task
+Modify code to show last photo taken on LCD screen and test.
+### Notes
+N/A
+### What I Accomplished
+I deleted any lines related to switching the camera to RGB565 mode since this is not necessary anymore as we're not doing a live preview anymore.
+However, I ran into a SPI bus initialization issue because the SD card and LCD screen share the same SPI bus internally.
+This was fixed by changing the order of component initialization so that the SD card was mounted before the LCD screen.
+After trying to compile, there was a memory allocation issue, and for this, I needed to set up the camera frame size to be 240 x 240 (the size of the LCD screen).
+When I managed to run the program, the LCD screen turned on but remained blank even when a picture was taken.
+While any photos taken were successfully saved to the SD card, an "invalid panel handle" error occurred, which I solved by checking that the panel handle variable was properly initialized.
+After this, the LCD screen still remained blank, and when all images had the pedestrian-detect model run on them, only one image was processed before the program crashed.
+I will focus on debugging the image processing errors first, then the LCD screen.